Why You Don’t Have to Have Millions of Users to Have Big Data Problems

 “In many ways, big data is suited to small business in ways that it never was for big business – even the most potent insights are valueless if your business is not agile enough to act on them in a timely fashion.”

 For many small businesses and organisations, big data is dismissed as something only big organisations do.
-It sounds expensive, difficult and time-consuming and small businesses feel ill equipped to deal with the terabytes and petabytes of data in front of them.
+It sounds expensive, difficult and time-consuming and small businesses feel ill-equipped to deal with the terabytes and petabytes of data in front of them.
 But, as Duncan Ross, Director of Data Science at Analytics Service Provider Teradata told the BBC last year:

 “Big data presents many business opportunities.
 But you have to be prepared to pivot and follow where the data – and the money – takes you.”

 Big data is relative, and so are the problems.
-Whatever the size of your organisation or number of big data users, you’ll eventually reach a point where the volume, variety and speed of your data becomes too much.
+Whatever the size of your organisation or number of big data users, you’ll eventually reach a point where the volume, variety and speed of your data become too much.
 The only question is when you reach that point, which is often relative to your size.
 Any organisation, regardless of user numbers, can leverage big data to its advantage and to meet its individual business goals – all it takes is agility & smart analysis.

 “Whether your revenues are $1 million or $100 billion, knowing how to manage and analyse data is critical to success”